Navigating Portuguese Social Etiquette

 Dining Etiquette and the Waiter Dance

-In Portuguese restaurants, especially traditional tascas, getting service requires a specific rhythm.
+In restaurants, especially traditional tascas, getting service follows a specific rhythm.

 1. Entering: Stand at the entrance.
 Do not seat yourself.
 Catch a waiter’s eye, nod, and wait for the hand wave.
 You can signal the number of people with your fingers or say, “Boa tarde, somos dois” (We are two).

 2. Ordering: Let them bring the menu.
 Order drinks first, then food.
-Rushing the waiter is a social sin.
+Rushing the waiter rarely lands well.

-3. Calling for Help: If you need something, both “Desculpe” and “Com licença” work perfectly to get a waiter’s attention.
-A small hand wave accompanies this well.
+3. Calling for Help: If you need something, both “Desculpe” and “Com licença” work to get a waiter’s attention.
+A small hand wave pairs with it nicely.

 4. The Bill: They will almost never bring the bill until you ask.
-Sitting there for 30 minutes after eating is seen as relaxing (convívio), not bad service.
-They are respecting your time.
+Sitting at the table for half an hour after eating is treated as relaxing (convívio), not bad service.
+They are giving you space.

-To get the bill, raise your hand, catch their eye and make a “scribbling” motion in the air.
-It works 100% of the time.
+To get the bill, raise your hand, catch their eye, and make a small “scribbling” motion in the air.
+That gesture is well understood.

 The universal hand gesture for requesting the bill in Portugal.
 This gesture saves you from shouting ‘A conta’ across a busy room.